crazy-max/ghaction-github-pages/README.md

 ## Usage

-Below is a simple snippet to deploy to GitHub Pages:
+Below is a simple snippet to deploy to GitHub Pages with a dummy HTML page.

+A [workflow](https://github.com/crazy-max/ghaction-github-pages/actions?query=workflow%3Aci) is also available for this repository and deploys [everyday to GitHub pages](https://crazy-max.github.io/ghaction-github-pages/).

 ```yaml
 name: website